What is Athena Care Plumbing?

 - I look for customers with whom we mutually enjoy and appreciate our conversation, interaction, occasional observations, and personalities.
 Pleasant, positive people are fun to be around and are readily pleased.

 - I conduct my day to day business with righteousness.
 My customers benefit from and appreciate that I will not oversell products or services.
-On the contrary I routinely provide extra information and work tasks on most jobs, educate the customer as to which options are the best for them in the long-run.
+On the contrary, when possible, I routinely provide extra information, educate the customer as to which options are the best for them in the long-run.

 - The customer knows in advance an estimate of the final bill for the work described.